 - Instant Pot or electric pressure cooker or slow cooker

-- 4 lb pork shoulder or butt with bone-in (can make without bone too!)
+- 4 pound pork shoulder or butt with bone-in (can make without bone too!)

-- Cut pork into pieces, this doesn't have to be exact or even but I find in the Instant Pot it cooks better this way.
+- Cut the pork into pieces, this doesn't have to be exact or even but I find in the Instant Pot it cooks better this way.
 You will have to cut around the bone so just be creative.
 I cut mine into 6 pieces.
-If you are making this in the slow cooker, just leave the pork in one piece.
+If you are making this in the slow cooker, you do not need to cut it up.

 - Set Instant Pot to Pressure Cook on High for 90 minutes.
-In the slow cooker, allow pork to cook for at least 8 hours on low.
-After pressure cooking, allow Instant Pot to naturally release the steam.
-Yes, this adds time, but I swear it makes a difference. 😬
+In the slow cooker, allow the pork to cook for 8 hours on low.
+After pressure cooking, allow the Instant Pot to naturally release the steam.
+This does add time, but it makes a difference.

-- Once pressure is released (or slow cooker is finished) your house should smell amazing and the pork should just shred it's self and the bone will come out clean.
+- Once the pressure is released (or the slow cooker has finished) your house should smell amazing and the pork will just shred on it's own and the bone will come out clean.
 Just give it a stir with some tongs to break up the pieces.
-My picture below is just from using tongs…WOW!
+My picture below is just from using tongs!

 - Always read the instruction manual that came with your Instant Pot or electric pressure cooker and follow all safety guidelines.